cadoraghese/demo_wiki_eilab/Guides/index.md

   {% assign directories = "" | split: "" %}
   {% for page in site.pages %}
     {% comment %}
-      This 'if' statement has been changed to use the 'startswith' FILTER.
+      The 'if' statement below was changed to use the 'startswith' FILTER instead of the 'startswith' OPERATOR for better Jekyll compatibility.
-      This is more compatible than using the 'startswith' OPERATOR.
-      OLD (Not working): {% if page.path startswith 'Guides/' %}
-      NEW (Compatible): {% if page.path | startswith: 'Guides/' %}
     {% endcomment %}
     {% if page.path | startswith: 'Guides/' %}
       {% if page.dir != '/Guides/' %}